The-Last-Cookie/stringcalc/README.md

 The maximum size of a string is given by `std::string().max_size()`.
 In standard C++ it is around 2^32.
 However, this can vary due to compiler and memory implementation.
 I will try to optimize the code, so that strings can be as long as possible.
 An idea might be to use pointers (call-by-reference) or the (rope data structure)[https://en.wikipedia.org/wiki/Rope_(data_structure)].
 This will need further investigation though.

 At the moment, all implemented functions take positive _integers_ and return the calculated number as a string.
-The subtraction function will put a negative sign at the start of the string in case the result is negative.
-The input for all functions needs to be positive.
+The input as well as the output for all functions needs to be positive.

 ## Example usage